 Over the years I have found trees to offer me an endless source of inspiration and begun to really appreciate how truly unique every individual is.
-Each tree I have worked with has provided me with the raw materials to create original artworks and been the initial source of inspiration for my paintings.
+Each tree I have worked with has provided me with the raw materials to create original artworks and been the initial source of inspiration.

 “Each new material I discover, I gain new knowledge.
 I am no expert - I learn as I go.”

 It is not only these individuals, however, who contribute to my artwork, so do countless other trees.
-They are the pine frames in my stretched canvases and the oak frames that surround them; the wooden handle on my paintbrush and panels that I paint on; the pages in my sketchbook; the chair that I sit on and the desk that I work at.
+They are the pine frames in my stretched canvases and the oak frames that surround them; the wooden handle on my paintbrush; the pages in my sketchbook; the chair that I sit on and the desk that I work at.
 They provide the air that I breath; the beautiful landscapes that surround me and are homes to millions of other forms of life.

 “I work with all kinds of trees - not just the magnificent ones.”